 10 Nice and Accurate Facts About Good Omens

-1. It’s been adapted before.
+1. Good Omens has been adapted before.

 The road to get Good Omens to the screen has been an arduous one (more on that later), but in 2015 a radio adaptation was broadcast on BBC 4.
 Among the cast were Mark Heap (Spaced), Peter Serafinowicz (Shaun of the Dead), Louise Brealey (Sherlock), and Colin Morgan (Merlin).